-Table 1 outlines the specific approaches used in different simulation environments for various load-balancing algorithms.
+The Table 1.
+Various Load Balancing Algorithms in different environments outlines the specific approaches used in different simulation environments for various Load Balancing Algorithms.
 These algorithms are designed to distribute workloads across multiple resources, ensuring efficient utilization and optimized performance.
 The methodology employed in each simulation environment can vary, reflecting the unique requirements.

 Table 1.
-Various load balancing algorithms in different environments.
+Various Load Balancing Algorithms in different environments

-SL No. Work Approaches Simulator Environment 1 [2] Proposed a Load-balancing algorithm with a hybrid combination of GA and PSO algorithms.
-CloudSim Homogeneous 2 [3] Proposed a Metaheuristic Hybrid HEFT-PSO-GA (HEPGA) algorithm which enhances Resource Utilisation when specific optimization goals need to be addressed.
-CloudSim Heterogenous 3 [4] Proposed a hybrid metaheuristic manta ray Modified Multi- objective Harris Hawk Optimization Algorithm (MMHHO) which solves load balancing problem in cloud by shortening the waiting time of a task.
+SL No. Work Approaches Simulator Environment 1 [2] Proposed a Load Balancing algorithm with a hybrid combination of GA and PSO algorithms.
+Homogeneous 2 [3] Proposed a Metaheuristic Hybrid HEFT-PSO-GA (HEPGA) algorithm which enhances Resource Utilisation when specific optimization goals are need to be addressed.
+CloudSim Heterogenous 3 [4] Proposed a hybrid Metaheuristic Mantaray modified multi-objective Harris hawk optimization algorithm (MMHHO) which solves load balancing problem in cloud by shortening the waiting time of a task.
 CloudSim Homogeneous 4 [5] Proposed a Metaheuristic Bio inspired Lion Load Balancing Algorithm for cloud environment which improved identification of fitness of nodes.
-CloudSim Heterogenous 5 [6] Proposed a dynamic Load Balancing algorithm Multi-Criteria Decision-Making (MCDM) for IIOT systems.
+CloudSim Heterogenous 5 [6] Proposed a dynamic Load Balancing algorithm multi-criteria decision-making (MCDM) for IIOT systems.
 CloudSim Homogeneous 6 [7] Proposed a scheduling mechanism which automatically takes the decision based on the upcoming tasks onto the cloud console to handle the dynamic nature of tasks in cloud environments.
-CloudSim Homogenous 7 [8] Proposed a search optimization algorithm which can be used for handling task scheduling uncertainty problems.
-CloudSim Homogeneous 8 [9] Proposed a multi-objective PSO algorithm with Pareto dominance to achieve high quality of service, throughput, scalability, low RT, and optimal bilateral transposed conv filtering.
-Python, Spyder IDE Homogenous 9 [10] Proposed an adaptive weight based multi-dimensional learning strategy for load balancing in cloud environments.
-Cloudsim Homogenous 10 [11] Proposed a dual-phase Metaheuristic Clustering Sparrow Search Algorithm-Differential Evolution (CSSA-DE) which decreases the RT and enhances RU by balancing workloads and migrating tasks.
-Cloudsim Heterogeneous
+CloudSim Homogenous 7 [8] Proposed a search optimization algorithm which can be used for handling task scheduling uncertainty problem CloudSim Homogeneous